ELF32bit/godot-mapper/README.md

 * "gi_mode" will set MeshInstance3D gi_mode to the specified mode.
 * "ignore_occlusion" will disable occlusion culling for MeshInstance3D.
 * "collision_disabled" set to True will disable CollisionShape3D.
-* "collision_layer" will set CollisionObject3D layer to the specified layer,
+* "collision_layer" will set CollisionObject3D layer to the specified layer.
-* "collision_mask" will set CollisionObject3D mask to the specified mask,
+* "collision_mask" will set CollisionObject3D mask to the specified mask.
 * "occluder_disabled" set to True will disable OccluderInstance3D.
 * "occluder_mask" will set OccluderInstance3D mask to the specified mask.

-### 4. Animated textures and material slot alternative textures.
+### 4. Animated textures and material alternative textures.
 Generic textures are using complex naming pattern.<br>

 #### Animated texture with 3 frames, possibly followed by PBR suffix.